dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 ```

 By calling this method, the SDK will prompt the user for credentials if no existing token can be found.
-The SDK will then try to enroll the application on behalf of this account.
+The SDK will then try to enroll the app with the APP-WE service on behalf of the supplied user account.
 The method can be called with "nil" as the identity.
-In that case, the SDK will enroll with the existing MAM user on the device, or prompt the user for a user name if no existing user is found.
+In that case, the SDK will enroll with the existing managed user on the device, or prompt the user for a user name if no existing user is found.

 If the enrollment fails, the app should consider calling this API again at a future time, depending on the details of the failure.
-The app can receive notifications, via a delegate, about the results of any enrollment requests.
+The app can receive [notifications](#Status-result-and-debug-notifications), via a delegate, about the results of any enrollment requests.

 After this API has been invoked, the app can continue functioning as normal.
 If the enrollment succeeds, the SDK will notify the user that an app restart is required.